 Of course, there’s still a big payment up front.
 But remember the campervan becomes your home and transport for the duration of your trip.
 Saving you costs on accommodation and expensive tours to visit the tourist spots.
 Read about my campervan experience here.

 This depends on what your weight allowance is for your luggage.
 But packing a few essential items can save you money whilst you are travelling.
 Now I’m not suggesting that you fill your suitcases and rucksack with food!
 Just a few staple ingredients that will keep you going on long journeys.

 Read my Summer Iceland Packing list for everything (including the food I packed).

-Did you know Iceland has been rated the safest country in the world?
+Did you know Iceland was rated the safest country in the world?
 If you’ve never tried hitchhiking then maybe here’s the place for you to try.
-The Ring Road does have a steady flow of traffic, although be prepared to wait sometimes.
+The Ring Road does have a steady flow of traffic, although be ready to wait sometimes.

-During my Ring Road trip, I gave a couple of hitchhikers lifts.
-And karma returned its favour when I missed the airport bus at midnight and had a lift from a local Icelandic lady within 5 minutes!
+During my Ring Road trip, I picked up a couple of hitchhikers.
+And karma returned its favour when I missed the airport bus at midnight and had a lift from a local Icelandic woman within 5 minutes!

 4. Shop at Bonus supermarket